An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Numerous spelling variations were revealed in the search for the origin of the name Twomey family name.
 Before widespread literacy, a person entrusted the proper documentation of his name to the individual scribe.
 As a result, a name was often recorded under several different variations during the life of its bearer.
 Variations found include Toomie, O'Toomie, Twomey, O'Twomey, Twomy, O'Twomy, Twony, Toomey, O'Toomey, Toomy, O'Toomy, Twomie, O'Twomie, Twome, O'Twome, Toomee, O'Toomee, Tome, O'Tome, Thomey, O'Thomey, Thoume, O'Thoume, Thomey, O'Thomey, Tumey, O'Tumey, Tumee and many more.

-First found in County Cork, where they held a family seat from very ancient times.
+First found in County Cork (Irish: Corcaigh) the ancient Kingdom of Deis Muin (Desmond), located on the southwest coast of Ireland in the province of Munster, where they held a family seat from very ancient times.
 This ancient family name was descended from Tuaim Snama, an eighth century King of Osraigi, and were presumably of Dalcassian origin.
 They were descended through Mathghamhain, the brother of Brian Boru.
 Although this tribe of Toomey held a family seat in Cork in the 14th century, they are believed to be descended from the Dal Cais to the north.

 This web page shows only a small excerpt of our Twomey research.
 Another 321 words(23 lines of text) covering the years 1478, 1640, 1653, 1730, 1659, 1702, 1706, 1603 and 1676 are included under the topic Early Twomey History in all our PDF Extended History products.

 Another 29 words(2 lines of text) are included under the topic Early Twomey Notables in all our PDF Extended History products.